TERRESTRIAL PROTECTED AREAS

 Description

-This is a response indicator that considers the land surface of protected areas established within the Italian territory.
-For each region, the protected surface has been calculated and categorized according to the types identified in the VI update of the Official List of Protected Areas (EUAP, 2010).
-The percentage of protected land is provided in relation to both the regional surface area and the total national protected surface.
-The indicator reports EUAP data (latest available update from 2010), integrated with data on two newly established terrestrial protected areas: the Tresero-Dosso del Vallon State Nature Reserve (2010) and the Pantelleria Island National Park (2016).
+This is a response indicator that considers the terrestrial extent of protected areas established across Italy.
+For each region, the protected surface was calculated and broken down according to the categories defined in the sixth update of the Official List of Protected Areas (EUAP, 2010), alongside the percentage relative to the regional area and to the national protected area total.
+The indicator includes EUAP data (latest update in 2010), supplemented with information on the new terrestrial protected areas established at national level in 2010 (Tresero–Dosso del Vallon State Nature Reserve), in 2016 (Pantelleria Island National Park), and in 2023 with the designation of Portofino National Park—which, however, replaces a pre-existing Regional Park and therefore does not meaningfully change the number or the total protected surface—and with the expansion of Val Grande National Park.

 Purpose

-To assess the current level and temporal trend of terrestrial environment protection across the national territory, based on data on protected areas established through national or subnational laws and regulations.
+Assess the current level and temporal trend of the protection of terrestrial environments present on the national territory, through data on protected surfaces established through national or subnational laws and provisions.

 Main regulatory references and objectives